Table of Contents

 What's the difference between soy and pea protein?

 Soy protein is derived from soybeans, a legume of Asian origin.
 It is considered to be a complete source of essential amino acids and contains little fat.
-Soy protein can also help lower cholesterol levels and is easily incorporated into recipes as an ingredient.
+Soy protein is easily incorporated into recipes as an ingredient.
 Soy is controversial due to its phytoestrogen content.

 Is it OK to have pea protein every day?

 Yes, it is ok to have pea protein every day in moderation.
-It's also low in fat and calories and cholesterol-free, making it a good choice for those wishing to reduce their overall calorie intake.
+It's also low in fat and calories, making it a good choice for those wishing to reduce their overall calorie intake.

 Is pea protein hard on the kidneys?